 Investigated various aspects of gesture-based interaction on mobile devices, including gesture-based applications, recognition and tools for creating gesture-based behaviors.

-Video CHI Best Paper Honorable Mention AwardPresent a tool that automatically generates code for recognizing each state of multi-touch gestures and invoking corresponding application actions, based on a few gesture examples given by the developer.
+Video Best Paper Honorable Mention AwardPresent a tool that automatically generates code for recognizing each state of multi-touch gestures and invoking corresponding application actions, based on a few gesture examples given by the developer.

 Contribute the approaches for bootstrapping a user’s personal gesture library, alleviating the need to define most gestures manually.